mkotsollaris/kwrds_ai_mcp/README.md

 ## Usage

 Ask your MCP Client:
-- "Find keywords for 'digital marketing' in the US"
+- Find keywords for 'digital marketing' in the US
-- "What does example.com rank for?"
-- "Get People Also Ask questions for 'SEO tools'"
+- Get People Also Ask questions for 'SEO tools'
-- "Generate an SEO outline for 'best laptops 2025'"
+- Generate an SEO outline for 'best laptops'
+- Get best keywords for 'best laptops 2025'
+- Get 7W1H for 'best AI tools'
+- What does example.com rank for?

 ## Tools Available